midonet/kaizen/README.md

 # Kaizen 改善

-This is a script to be used by field service personnel to run a couple of checks on a MidoNet OpenStack cloud.
+This is a script to run a couple of checks on a MidoNet OpenStack cloud.

 After uploading the script to a controller or a compute node you can run it manually.